-Grant applications submitted for signature at the VCH Research office will be signed within 36 hours.
+Grant applications submitted for signature at the VCH Research Institute office will be signed within 36 hours.
 It is the responsibility of the applicant to copy and mail grant applications to the granting agency.

 1.4 Internal review for UBC affiliated researchers

 1.4 (a) Internal review – all UBC affiliated researchers

 To assist UBC researchers (non-UBC researchers are not required to obtain internal review) become more successful in CIHR grant competitions, the Office of the Vice President Research, UBC has developed a rigorous process of internal review.
 This is a joint effort by the UBC Office of the VP Research and the affiliated academic health sites (e.g. VCH).